• Skip to primary navigation

 Photo © Alan Hunt (cc-by-sa/2.0)

 What used to be the Cork and Orrery Stakes became the far grander sounding Golden Jubilee Stakes in 2002.
 You’ll get no points for correctly guessing what inspired the change in title with that of course being Queen Elizabeth II’s 50th year on the throne.
 Ten years later and the Queen celebrated yet another anniversary, her Diamond Jubilee, with the name of this race updated accordingly.
-This then became the Platinum Jubilee in 2022 and with Her Maj seemingly going stronger than ever there could be a few more name changes to come!
+This then became the Platinum Jubilee Stakes in 2022 but following her passing later that year the race became Queen Elizabeth II Jubilee Stakes from 2023 onwards.

 The elite bunch of sprinters that contest this Group 1 race make it fitting for such a royal title and it is far more appropriate than its original name.
 Called the All-Aged Stakes when first contested back in 1868, it would now be a misleading title with this race restricted to four-year-old’s and above since 2015.
 The creation of the Commonwealth Cup sparked this change although three-year-olds from the southern hemisphere are still eligible to compete.

-The six furlong Platinum Jubilee Stakes is one of just three British races to feature as part of the now suspended Global Sprint Challenge.
-It was the middle of the three legs held in this country, coming after the King’s Stand Stakes run earlier at Royal Ascot but before Newmarket’s July Cup.
+The six furlong Queen Elizabeth II Jubilee Stakes was one of just three British races to feature as part of the now suspended Global Sprint Challenge.
+It was the middle of the three legs held in this country, coming after the King Charles III (King’s Stand) Stakes run earlier at Royal Ascot but before Newmarket’s July Cup.

 WATCH OUT FOR THE AUSSIES

 With three-year-olds from the southern hemisphere still able to take part in this race, it’s something that should help maintain the steady Australian presence.
-Not only have horses from the other side of the planet been a somewhat regular feature in the Platinum Jubilee but they often make the most of their long journey.
+Not only have horses from the other side of the planet been a somewhat regular feature in the Queen Elizabeth II Jubilee Stakes, but they often make the most of their long journey.
 Several have gone on to win while others have secured a placed finish as you can see in the chart below.

-Chart Showing Final Race Positions of Australian Horses Running in the Platinum Jubilee Stakes Between 2002 and 2022
+Chart Showing Final Race Positions of Australian Horses Running in the Queen Elizabeth II Jubilee Stakes Between 2002 and 2024

 BLACK CAVIAR DELIVERS, BUT ONLY JUST